stoutmusclenugget/create-emitter/README.md

 ### Creating an Emitter

-Call the `createEmitter()` function by passing in a configuration object - a configuration object can map any value to its keys, including functions, objects, primitives, etc. Then you are returned an emitter where you have access to everything you passed in and some additional properties that are added for you.
+Call the [`createEmitter()`](#function-createemittert-extends-configconfig-t-emittert) function by passing in a configuration object - a configuration object can map any value to its keys, including: functions, objects, primitives, etc.

 ```ts
 import { createEmitter } from '@stoutmusclenugget/create-emitter';